Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-Group of managers below the executive management level, in charge of leading line managers, implementing the decisions made by their superiors, and ensuring their team’s productivity aligns with the company’s goals.
+group of managers below the executive management level, in charge of leading line managers, implementing the decisions made by their superiors, and ensuring their team’s productivity aligns with the company’s goals

 USA